sampie777/obs-scene-timer/README.md

 #### Web client

 There's a simple web client available which act as a child node for OBS Scene Timer.
 This file is downloadable at [Downloads](https://bitbucket.org/sajansen/obs-scene-timer/downloads/).

 This client is one single HTML file, which can be opened by most modern web browsers.
-As a matter of fact, it can also be opened by **OBS Browser source** or opened as a **custom OBS panel** (Views / Docks / Custom Browser Docks...).
+As a matter of fact, it can also be opened by **OBS Browser source** (for display in multiview) or opened as a **custom OBS panel** (Views / Docks / Custom Browser Docks...).

 > Remember to use the URL (starting with `file:///` following by the file's location).
 For this, you can open the HTML file in your browser and copy the URL in the address bar.